difome/vibe_spcs_parser_bot/backup-app/README.md

    - Multiple sections can be selected

 3. **Scanning:**
-   - Click "Сканировать файлы" (Scan Files)
+   - Click "Scan Files"
    - Wait for scanning to complete
    - Review the list of found files

 4. **Saving:**
    - Select save mode (Folder Structure or All Files in One Folder)
-   - Click "Сохранить" (Save)
+   - Click "Save"
    - Wait for download to complete

 5. **Retry on Errors:**
-   - If a file failed to download, click "Повторить" (Retry) next to the file
+   - If a file failed to download, click "Retry" next to the file
    - The file will be downloaded and saved separately

 ## Technologies